TFAC074 Foundations of Truth and Reconciliation at Work

 Course Outline

-• Explore Indigenous histories, treaties, and legal frameworks
+• Investigate Indigenous histories, treaties, and Canadian legal frameworks through case studies, readings, and interactive activities.

-• Understand and appreciate the ethical implications of Indigenous frameworks and actions
+• Reflect on the ethical implications of reconciliation, Indigenous worldviews, and frameworks for respectful interaction.

-• Develop effective communication skills in digital and personal contexts
+• Strengthen communication skills for presenting your ideas in digital and in-person settings.

-• Develop cultural competency by engaging with Indigenous perspectives and challenging dominant paradigms
+• Build cultural competency by respectfully engaging with Indigenous perspectives and challenging assumptions or dominant narratives.

 Learner Outcomes

-• Gain a comprehensive understanding of Indigenous histories, treaties, and legal frameworks
+• Demonstrate a comprehensive understanding of Indigenous histories, key treaties, and legal structures as they relate to reconciliation in Canada.

-• Appreciate the ethical implications of Indigenous frameworks and actions
+• Articulate the ethical dimensions of reconciliation, applying Indigenous frameworks and principles of respect and humility.

-• Comprehend and apply concepts related to Indigenous knowledge systems and ways of knowing
+• Apply concepts from Indigenous knowledge systems and articulate diverse ways of knowing in both academic and professional contexts.

-• Critically evaluate information and arguments, enhancing analytical skills
+• Critically assess information and arguments, identifying biases and enhancing your analytical reasoning.

 Who It’s For: